-In this in-depth hands-on tutorial, I have covered the details of what is a Test Case in Software testing, Test Case Definition, Test Case Design, and the step-by-step guide on How to Write Test Cases.
+In this in-depth hands-on test case writing tutorial, I have covered the details of what is a Test Case, Its standard Definition and Test Case Design techniques.

 What is a Test case?

-A test case has components that describe an input, action/event and an expected response,in order to determine if a feature of an application is working correctly.
+A test case has components that describe an input, action and an expected response, in order to determine if a feature of an application is working correctly.

 List of Tutorials Covered in this Test Case Writing Series:

-Tutorial #1: What is Test Case and How to Write Test Cases (this tutorial)
+Tutorial #1: What is a Test Case and How to Write Test Cases (this tutorial)

 Tutorial #2: Sample Test Case Template with Examples [Download] (must read)